preesm/preesm.github.io/_tutos/03-mpsoccodegen.md

 #define cache_inv(buffer,size)
 ```

 Rebuild and launch the project.
 Using the image analyzer, observe the result of the algorithm.
-The observed result may vary depending on the memory allocation strategy you are using (cf. [Memory Footprint Reduction](index.php?id=memory-footprint-reduction) tutorial).
+The observed result may vary depending on the memory allocation strategy you are using (cf. [Memory Footprint Reduction](/tutos/memory) tutorial).

 Note: There is no noticeable artifact really visible with the sobel demo application.

-### 6.3.
-Cache Alignment
+### Cache Alignment

 In addition to the cache coherency, the programmer of a multicore DSP must also take great care of the alignment of data in memory.
 Indeed, if two buffers are not aligned properly in memory, they might be allocated in contiguous address ranges that will be cached simultaneously.